canonical-labs/kaggle-kubeflow-tutorial/gcp/README.md

 ./compute_create.sh

 # This will copy the scripts in the parent directory, so that you can follow the instructions on the top level README.
+# NB: copy_scripts.sh will error if the VM isn't ready.
+Please re-run until it is successful.

 ./copy_scripts.sh

 # This will log you into the VM, once it is up and running.